FEC Commissioner Rips Facebook Over Political Ad Policy: 'This Will Not Do'

 The FEC's Weintraub has urged tech companies to take an aggressive stand against microtargeting potential voters with ads.
 In an opinion piece for The Washington Post last November, Weintraub wrote, "Microtargeting by foreign and domestic actors in 2016 proved to be a potent weapon for spreading disinformation and sowing discord."

+Facebook promises that its approach will bring "unprecedented transparency and control for political ads."
+The company plans to add a new control in early summer that will let users cut down on the number of political and social issue ads they see, on both Facebook and Instagram.
+Its users can also search its Ad Library for details such as the size of an ad's audience, and where those people live.

+"The expanded transparency features will roll out in the first quarter of 2020 and will apply in all countries where we facilitate 'Paid for by' disclaimers on ads," Facebook says.

-Facebook promises its approach will bring "unprecedented transparency and control for political ads."
-But its solution doesn't satisfy critics who say Facebook's users still won't be able to opt out completely and block all political or social issue ads.
+But those solutions don't satisfy critics who say the platform's users still won't be able to opt out completely and block all political ads.
 Experts also note that the tools Facebook is giving to its users can be complicated to use and can be easily overlooked as just another "terms of service" bulletin.

 "More transparency and user control over advertising is an undeniably good thing, but this policy still doesn't go far enough," says Nina Jankowicz, who studies technology and politics as the Disinformation Fellow at the Woodrow Wilson International Center.